 - Signatures by the parties and date agreement was signed

-More family care resources are available through the Family Care Navigator.
+More family care resources are available through the Family Care Navigator (also available in Spanish).

 For a care agreement example, go to the website for Maine’s Department of Health and Human Services, Office for Family Independence.